 |Other things to know||Other things to know||Other things to know|

-A popular customizable rewards card, the U.S. Bank Cash Visa Signature Card offers 5 percent cash back in 2 bonus categories of your choice and 2 percent cash back in an everyday spending category of your choice.
-The long list of 5 percent bonus categories includes online shopping, furniture stores, department stores, fast food, movie theatres and more.
-The card allows you to change your category of choice once per quarter and comes with a quarterly purchase limit of $2,000 in 5 percent bonus categories.
+A popular customizable rewards card, the U.S. Bank Cash Visa Signature Card offers 5% cash back in two select bonus categories of your choice and 2% cash back in an everyday spending category of your choice.
+The long list of 5% bonus categories includes online shopping, furniture stores, department stores, fast food, movie theaters and more.
+The card allows you to change your category of choice once per quarter and comes with a quarterly purchase limit of $2,000 in 5% bonus categories.

-The Amazon Prime Rewards Visa Signature card doesn’t charge an annual fee, but requires an Amazon Prime membership.
-The card’s 5 percent rewards rate on Amazon.com purchases could offer a lot of value if you don’t mind shopping for furniture online, and Prime membership includes free two-day shipping on many items.
-You’ll also get a 5 percent rewards rate on Whole Foods purchases and a 2 percent rewards rate on gas, making it a decent option for everyday spending.
+The Prime Visa card doesn’t charge an annual fee, but requires an Amazon Prime membership.
+The card’s 5% rewards rate on Amazon.com purchases could offer a lot of value if you don’t mind shopping for furniture online, and Prime membership includes free two-day shipping on many items.
+You’ll also get a 5% rewards rate on Whole Foods purchases and a 2% rewards rate on gas, making it a decent option for everyday spending.

-Another great choose your bonus category rewards card, the Bank of America Cash Rewards credit card offers 3 percent cash back in a category of your choice and 2 percent cash back on grocery store and wholesale club purchases (up to a combined $2,500 quarterly, then 1 percent).
-Along with furniture stores and online shopping, 3 percent bonus category choices include gas, dining, travel, drug stores and home improvements.
+Another great choose your bonus category rewards card, the Bank of America Customized Cash Rewards credit card offers 3% cash back in a category of your choice and 2% cash back on grocery store and wholesale club purchases (up to a combined $2,500 quarterly, then 1%).
+Along with furniture stores and online shopping, 3% bonus category choices include gas, dining, travel, drug stores and home improvements.
 You can change your bonus category choice once per calendar month, making the card ideal if your spending habits change from month to month.

 Why get the Wayfair Mastercard?

 - You buy from the Wayfair family of brands frequently.

 - You can’t qualify for a more flexible rewards or credit-building card.